custom-components/ble_monitor/docs/ha_ble.md

 ***3. mac***

 You don't have to specify the `mac` address in the advertising payload, as it is already included in the [header](#header).
 However, you can overwrite the `mac` by specifying it in the advertising payload.
 To do this, set the first byte to `0x86` (meaning: object type = 4 (`mac`) and object length = 6), followed by the MAC in reversed order.
 No Object id is needed.

+#### HA BLE data format (encrypted)

+You can also choose to send the data in an encrypted way, which gives you extra security.
+BLE advertisements can be read by everyone, even your neighbour with Home Assistant and BLE Monitor will be able to receive your BLE data.
+Howevern, when you use encryption, it will be useless for your neighbour, as long as he doesn't have the encryption key.
+The encryption key should be a 16 bytes long key (32 characters).
+More information on how to encrypt your messages will be added here soon.